microsoft/FluidFramework/.changeset/neat-lights-worry.md

 "section": other
 ---

-The timing of the `op` event on `IFluidDataStoreRuntimeEvents` has changed.
+The timing of the `op` event on `IFluidDataStoreRuntimeEvents` and `IContainerRuntimeBaseEvents` has changed.

-Previous behavior - It was emitted after an op was processed and before the next op was processed.
+Previous behavior - It was emitted immediately after an op was processed and before the next op was processed.

-New behavior - It will still be emitted after an op is processed.
-However, other ops for the data store in a batch may be processed before it is emitted.
+New behavior - It will still be emitted after an op is processed but it may not be immediate.
+Other ops in a batch may be processed before the op event is emitted for an op.